-30 Incredible Things to Do in Bali
+30 Incredible Things to Do in Bali in 2024

 The trick to visiting Bali these days is to get away from Ubud and Kuta, the most famous places in the whole island; if it’s your first time in Bali, you certainly cannot miss these two areas but as soon as you start exploring the countryside and the less Instagram famous places you will find a much better Bali.

 If you’re looking for the ultimate list of the things to do and the places to see in Bali, keep reading as in this article, we will guide you through this beautiful island, introducing you to some of the most famous places but also to hidden gems you don’t want to miss.